johannenedergaard/anendophasia/README.md

 # Alexinoia
 ## Inner speech and cognition

 The `alexinoia_raw` folder contains two raw csv files from each participant, one with browser interaction data and one with experiment data.
-Participants were recruited to participate in four behavioural experiments: rhyme judgments from images, task switching with simple arithmetic problems, reproduction memory for a string of words, and same/different judgments of pictures of cats and dogs.
+Participants were recruited to participate in four behavioural experiments: rhyme judgments from images, task switching with simple arithmetic problems, recall for a string of words, and same/different judgments of pictures of cats and dogs.

 The raw files contain a lot of irrelevant information.
 There are four cleaned up dataframes here (one for each experiment) as well as dataframes containing visual and verbal scores (from the Internal Representations Questionnaire) and dataframes containing questionnaire data.